What is the M.A.T. Program?

 What if I want to teach Physical Education?

 The M.A.T. content-specific Health Studies and Physical Education program requires 30 credits in a coherent sequence in health and 15 credits in physical education or 30 credits in physical education and 15 credits in health studies, and 6 credits of study in individual, dual, and team sports.

 If my content is English, social studies (history, economics, or social sciences), math, or science (biology, chemistry, physical science, or physics), what grade levels can I teach?

 Content-specific endorsements authorize the holder to teacher in grades 5-8 in a departmentalized setting and/or grades 7-12.

-If my content is in Art, Chinese, Health and Physical Education, Music, or Spanish what grades can I teach?
+If my content is in Art, Health and Physical Education, or Music what grades can I teach?

 The teacher of these subject areas is considered the content “specialist” and is trained to teach all grade levels in the specific content area.